gsan211/marchantia_popgen/LD/readme.md

-# Scripts to recrate LD analyses
+# Scripts to recreate LD analyses

 ## plink.sh
 Script to first randomly sample 5k SNPs from vcf then feed into plink to calculate LD (r2) among all sites to explore LD decay patterns